-Copycat Alert
+Copycat Alert: Diet Sabya, an anonymous Instagram account that is sparing no one

 Was Diet Prada, the international trademarked account with over five lakh followers, the inspiration?

 In the beginning, yes.
-However, our narrative is asdifferent and unique as Rakhi Sawant’s Instagram content.
+However, our narrative is as different and unique as Rakhi Sawant’s Instagram content.
 (Also, we are not affiliated to them whatsoever)

 Why and how did you start an anonymous account?